 Keen to secure a stable future for Krishna, CRN enrolled him on a welding course instead.
 He completed his training successfully and secured work experience, during which his boss was so impressed with his work ethic, Krishna was offered a full-time job at the plant.
-Krishna is now 21 years old and lives fully independently in Kathmandu near the steelworks.
+Krishna now lives fully independently in Kathmandu near the steelworks.

 Krishna says: “I am very fortunate to be supported by Child Rescue Nepal, which has changed my life.
 I am now earning good money and living independently, and this would not be possible without CRN’s support.
 I wish CRN could rescue more children and give them a meaningful life.”

 During the 2015 earthquake, Deepak’s family lost their home.
 Shortly after, both of Deepak’s parents passed away.
 Leaving him to look after his disabled sister, all alone.
 The situation was desperate.

 He was determined to make the best of himself and the situation at hand.
 Deepak was lured by traffickers claiming that they could provide him with food, shelter and education in Kathmandu.
 Being enticed by their words, he quickly moved and stayed with the traffickers for two years.
 He only came to find out that the traffickers were keeping him in an illegal care home for profit.
 The home was immediately closed.
 Unfortunately this left Deepak with nowhere to go.

 Fortunately, Deepak was referred to us and came to live in our safe house where he returned to his education.
 He has proven to be so hardworking and committed that he is planning to study medicine at university.
 His sister is being cared for in special home and they now see each other regularly.